J-PAL/MITx MicroMasters in Data, Economics, and Development Policy for Government of India Officials

 If you have any questions or need help creating an MITx Online account, please reach out to our support team at [email protected]

-- Starting Summer 2021, the DEDP courses and proctored exams are being offered on a modified schedule.
-Please see the upcoming dates page.
-This schedule is expected to repeat annually:
+- For Summer 2022, the following DEDP courses and proctored exams are being offered.
+Please see the updated annual schedule and upcoming dates page:

 - DEDP course payments will now include only one proctored exam attempt.
 This change will affect both future and existing DEDP learners, so please visit this FAQ article in order to determine how you may be affected.